 Top Tip: Wrap up warm and make sure to try the roasted chestnuts and sugared almonds.

 Berlin has up to 60 Christmas Markets annually with markets for everything from crafts to dogs!
-You can also enjoy a vast Winter Wonderland from November 4th 2016 to Jan 1st 2017 at Potsdamer Platz.
+You can also enjoy a vast Winter Wonderland World and large Christmas Market from November 3rd to December 31st 2017 at Potsdamer Platz.

 Top Tip: Make sure to visit Unter den Linden at night to see the amazing lights on the trees.

 The opening ceremony of the Christkindlemarkt is spectacular.
-This year it takes place at 5.30 on November 25th.
+This year it takes place at 5.30 on December 1st.
+The market always opens on Friday before the 1st Advent.

 Enjoy everything from Christmas decorations to the famous Nuremberg Bratwurst and Gingerbread.
 Select gifts for yourself or loved ones that are truly unique, and will bring joy when they are opened on Christmas morning.